kriskowal/gtor/README.md

 Iterators are not new to JavaScript, but there is a new standard forming at time of writing.

-Iterators implement a `next()` method that must either return an object with the next or final value in the sequence.
+Iterators implement a `next()` method that returns an object that may have a `value` property, and may have a `done` property.
 Although the standard does not give this object a name, we will call it an **iteration**.
-An iteration has a `value` property and must have a `done` property if the sequence has ended.
+If the iterator has produced the entirety of a sequence, the `done` property of the iteration will be `true`.
+Generator functions return iterators that expand on this basic definition.
+The `value` of a non-final iteration corresponds to a `yield` expression and the `value` of a `done` iteration corresponds to a `return` expression.

 Iterators are an interface with many implementations.
 The canonical iterator yields the values from an array.